Supply Chain Management

 Responsiveness and flexibility, resilience, costs, sustainability, delivery performance – these sometimes contradictory target objectives must be harmonized with each other through supply chain management.
 Achieving this requires not only the right strategy, but also digital and innovative solutions in the implementation.
 As an overarching function within the company, the requirements from sales, development, procurement, quality, production, logistics and the supply chain all have to be taken into account.
 And all the while constantly keeping sight of the strategic objectives of the company to fulfill individual customer requirements and demands.

 Holistic Supply Chains

 How can forward-looking supply chains be developed and put into action?

 The supply chain strategy encompasses every relevant phase of supply chain management – from order acceptance to delivery of the product.
 We help you both define the strategic objectives and derive the strategic initiatives for every phase of supply chain management.
-The strategic objectives are the starting point for deriving the strategic initiatives for every phase of supply chain management.

 We support you from the definition of your strategy to implementing it within the company and in the other parts of the supply chain.
 In the process, we: